Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 - If an option like Add SIM, Download SIM, or Digital SIM appears, your device supports eSIM.

-- If you don't find that option, also try Settings > About phone and look for the EID field — if it exists, it has eSIM.
+- If you don't find that option, also try in Settings > About phone and look for the EID field — if it exists, you have eSIM.

 Verification by IMEI — the fastest method

-The most universal and fastest method to know if your mobile is compatible with eSIM is to check the EID (Embedded Identity Document), which is the unique identifier of your device's eSIM chip.
+The most universal and fastest way to know if your mobile is eSIM compatible is to check the EID (Embedded Identity Document), which is the unique identifier of your device's eSIM chip.
 If your mobile has an EID, it has an eSIM.

 Step 1: Dial *#06# on your keypad

-- IMEI 1 — identifier of your main SIM (always present).
+- IMEI 1 — identifier of your primary SIM (always present).

 - IMEI 2 — identifier of the second SIM slot, if it exists.